 Multi-Touch Attribution

-Distributes credit across multiple interactions using various weighting models (linear, time-decay, position-based).
-More complex but provides comprehensive insights.
+Distributes credit across multiple interactions using weighting models (linear, time-decay, position-based).
+More complex but gives a fuller picture.
+Best for: complex customer journeys, multiple marketing channels, enterprise apps.

 Data-Driven Attribution

 Uses machine learning to assign credit based on actual conversion patterns.
-Requires significant data volume but provides the most accurate insights.
+Requires significant data volume but provides the most nuanced insights.
+Best for: large-scale campaigns with thousands of conversions, mature marketing programs.

 Common App Download Tracking Mistakes to Avoid